MrButak/offline-map-poc/README.md

 caddy version
 ```

-# 3. Configure Caddy to server the tiles from a domain
+# 3. Configure Caddy server to serve the tiles from a domain (subdomain in this example)
 **Add a DNS A record to a domain/subdomain**
 We currently use tiles.yourtiledomain.com.
-The A record host is tiles and the value is the server ip.
+The A record host is tiles and the value is the tile server ip.

 **Create caddy dir and Caddyfile**
 Since we build Caddy ourselves there will be no default /etc/caddy/Caddyfile like you would normally get from a regular Caddy installation.